 The Breakthrough Series Collaborative (BSC) is a structured improvement methodology developed originally for use in the health care field.
 The goal of the BSC is to build organizational capacity for quality improvement; support data-informed decision making; engage leadership from all levels of the organization in the change process; and, ultimately improve quality, outcomes, and efficiency (Mittman, 2004).
 The Culture of Continuous Learning (CCL) Project: A Breakthrough Series Collaborative for Improving Child Care & Head Start Quality will examine the potential of the BSC to support the organizational capacity of child care and Head Start settings to test and implement program improvements.

 The purpose of this literature review is to examine the evidence base of the BSC to better understand the outputs and outcomes of the BSC and the contextual factors that may support success.
-This review also introduces a Theory of Change which identifies the changes that occur at multiple levels of an organization to promote short- and long-term outcomes.

 The findings from this literature review will be incorporated into the next phase of the CCL Project, which includes a Feasibility Study examining the implementation of the BSC in both Head Start and child care settings.
 The results of this study will help determine if the BSC holds promise as a structured approach to improvement in ECE settings and the feasibility of implementing the BSC in different types of ECE programs.
 Results will also be used to inform planning for future research related to quality improvement in ECE.